Cameron Zurhaar

 Cameron Zurhaar (born 22 May 1998) is a professional Australian rules footballer playing for the North Melbourne Football Club in the Australian Football League.

+Early life
-He is the son of successful Perth businessman Stephen Zurhaar.
-He attended school at Wesley College in South Perth.

-He played junior football for Melville Hawks, part of the East Fremantle junior district.
+Zurhaar grew up in Perth, the son of Perth businessman Stephen Zurhaar.
+He attended school at Wesley College in South Perth and played junior football for Melville Hawks, part of the East Fremantle junior district.